sherazc/playground/projects/central_masjid_dashboard/cdb/misc/notes.md

 ✅ when new company is saved whey its inactive

-✅ Register company and load it dashboard
+✅ Register company and load it dashboar

-create a Jummah Khateeb slide

 ✅ On register make couple of default funds